-In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.
+College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

 Since College of Southern Maryland has an open admissions policy, being accepted to the school isn't that hard.
 However, a full basic things - such as a high school diploma or equivalent - may be required.
 Also, go over your application to make sure it is complete before you submit it.

-College of Southern Maryland Faculty
+Learn more about College of Southern Maryland admissions.

-The student to faculty ratio at College of Southern Maryland is about average at 18 to 1.
+The student to faculty ratio at College of Southern Maryland is about average at 17 to 1.
 This ratio is often used to gauge how many students might be in an average class and how much time professors will have to spend with their students on an individual level.
 The national average for this metric is 15 to 1.

-The full-time faculty percentage at College of Southern Maryland is 24%.
+The full-time faculty percentage at College of Southern Maryland is 27%.
 This is lower than the national average of 47%.

 The freshmen retention rate tells us what percentage of first-year, full-time students choose to continue on to their sophomore year at a particular school.
-The rate at College of Southern Maryland is 64%, which is about average when compared to the national rate of 68%.
+The rate at College of Southern Maryland is 65%, which is about average when compared to the national rate of 68%.

-During the 2017-2018 academic year, there were 7,201 undergraduates at CSM with 2,642 being full-time and 4,559 being part-time.
+During the 2017-2018 academic year, there were 6,164 undergraduates at CSM with 2,001 being full-time and 4,163 being part-time.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|